casefoundation/IIRMa/Readme.md

 ## About

-We are excited to announce the release of the Impact Investment Relationship Mapper (IIRMa), an open source project designed to allow all to build data visualization products to bring to life the connections between investors, companies and funds.
+We are excited to announce the release of the Impact Investment Relationship Matrix (IIRMa), an open source project designed to allow all to build data visualization products to bring to life the connections between investors, companies and funds.
 Originally created to map the direct investments made into companies by investors in the